pimcore-extensions/contact/README.md

 # Pimcore Contact Plugin #

 ## Origin  ##
-This plugin comes from @mookymook (http://www.grafyweb.com/).
+This plugin is based on the code from @mookymook (http://www.grafyweb.com/).

 Info: http://www.pimcore.org/forum/discussion/266/plugin-contact